cookpad/streamy/README.md

 #### Shutdown

-When using Kafka, to ensure that all `:low` `:batched` or `:standard` priority events are published `Streamy.shutdown` should be called before your process exits to avoid losing any events.
+To ensure that all `:low` `:batched` or `:standard` priority events are published `Streamy.shutdown` should be called before your process exits to avoid losing any events.
 Streamy automatically adds an `at_exit` hook to initiate this, but if you are doing something unusual you might need to be aware of this.

+---

+Below is WIP as we finish up switching to Kafka:

 ### Consuming events